 Hardware Lane is Melbourne's most European-style red brick paved laneway surrounded by restaurants, cafes, and boutiques; if you want to eat early, try The Hardware Society Melbourne (118-120 & 123 Hardware St, Melbourne VIC 3000).

 You're probably worn out by now.
 Return to the hotel for some rest and relaxation, but avoid falling asleep too early, or you'll be up at the crack of dawn.
 This is the most effective method for adjusting to sudden time changes.

 Day 2 - Let's Get Cultural

-- Shrine of Remembrance—Standing tall over Kings Domain, The Shrine of Remembrance is a war memorial built to honour the servicemen and women of Victoria who served in World War 1 but not commemorates all Australians who served the war.
-Its museum collections feature uniforms, letters, photographs, stories, and even a gallery of medals.
+- Shrine of Remembrance—The Shrine of Remembrance, a war memorial that towers over Kings Domain, was erected to remember the men and women of Victoria who served in World War I. It is not, however, a memorial to the entire Australian population who served during that time.
+Its museum houses collections of uniforms, letters, photographs, narratives, and even a gallery of medals.

-- Old Melbourne Gaol— Operating as the city’s prison from 1842 to 1929, the gaol (Australian spelling of jail, as in prison) held and executed some of Australia's most notorious criminals like Ned Kelly.
+- Old Melbourne Gaol— From 1842 to 1929, the gaol (the Australian version of jail) served as the city's prison, housing and ultimately executing some of Australia's most notable convicts, including Ned Kelly.

 If you're interested in sports:

 - National Sports Museum Learn the significance and history of Melbourne's most famous stadium, the Melbourne Cricket Ground (or "G"), by taking a guided tour behind the scenes.

 - The National Sports Museum in Canberra is the place to go to learn about the country's storied sporting past.
 Numerous artefacts and interactive displays can be found at the museum.

 It is completely up to you to choose which museums to visit in order to determine where you will eat lunch.
 We advise you to stay somewhere nearby and expedient so that you may maximise the amount of time you have to see the museums before they close.